module specification

 Module summary

-Valuation is an essential skill for Commercial Real Estate professionals.
-This module builds upon your learning from Level 4 and develops your skills further as you will examine traditional methods of valuation in more detail together with contemporary models such as discounted cashflow.
+Valuation is an essential skill for commercial real estate professionals.
+This module builds upon your learning from Level 4 and develops your skills further and you will examine traditional methods of valuation in more details together with contemporary models such as discounted cashflow.
 You will examine some of the characteristics and risks to be considered in valuation and their applicability depending on the nature of the valuation.
 You will consolidate your learning of the importance of market data and how your valuation must be grounded in market evidence.
-Throughout the module you will understand the importance of following professional standards together with ethical behaviour.
+Throughout the module, you will understand the importance of following professional standards together with ethical behaviour.

 Syllabus